googleapis/google-cloud-ruby/google-cloud-workflows-executions-v1beta/proto_docs/README.md

-# Workflows Executions V1beta Protocol Buffer Documentation
+# Workflow Executions V1BETA Protocol Buffer Documentation

 These files are for the YARD documentation of the generated protobuf files.
 They are not intended to be required or loaded at runtime.